Best Internet Discounts for Veterans & Military Families 2026

 Verizon Fios Military Discount

-Verizon offers discounted internet service for veterans and military families on their Fios fiber internet and gigabit connections.
-If you bundle Verizon Fios internet and an unlimited wireless plan, you can save up to $120/year, and $240/year on the gigabit and wireless bundle.
+Verizon offers discounted internet service for veterans and military families on its Fios fiber internet and gigabit connections.
+If you bundle Verizon Fios internet with an unlimited wireless plan, you can save up to $120/year on the internet plan and up to $240/year on the gigabit and wireless bundle.
 To get your Fios or wireless discount, you’ll only have to verify your eligibility once.
 Active-duty personnel and veterans can register online using the MilVetID verification system by Veterans Advantage.

 Frontier Military Discount

 Frontier helps qualified individuals pay for select internet or phone services with Frontier Lifeline.
 If you don’t already have voice services with Frontier, but you have standalone internet access, you may qualify for the Lifeline discount.
-The discount amount varies by state, so visit Frontier’s website and search for your state to start.
+The discount amount varies by state in Frontier’s service area, so visit Frontier’s website and search for your state to start.

 Windstream Lifeline